Tanaz Bhathena

 Tanaz Bhathena is a Canadian author.
 She has written multiple books that have been nominated for Ontario Library Association awards.
-She has been described as one of the South Asian authors "to watch for" by Teen Vogue.
+She was described as one of 11 South Asian young adult authors to watch for in 2023 by Teen Vogue.

-Personal life
+Life

 Bhathena was born in Mumbai to a Parsi family, and later lived in Saudi Arabia.
 She moved to Canada when she was a teenager.
 Bhathena has a Bachelor of Commerce degree.
 She worked as a teaching assistant before applying to a creative writing program.